 |Botanical Name||Lavandula angustifolia (English Lavender) | Lavandula dentata (French Lavender) | Lavandula latifolia (Spike Lavender) |Lavandula stoechas (Spanish Lavender)|

-The scent of Spike lavender is stronger and more pungent than English lavender scent due to higher presence of camphor.
+The scent of Spike lavender is stronger and more pungent than English lavender scent due to a higher presence of camphor.

 Composition of Lavender Oil